HaveAGitGat/Tdarr/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-2019-12-16: Please note I'm on a 2 week break.
-Sorry for the inconvenience.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]